dbddv01/GPT-Sequencer.github.io/query_document_sequence.md

 ## Document Ingestion and Query Handling in GPT Sequencer

 ### Overview
-The GPT Sequencer streamlines document processing and enables users to pose questions directly to uploaded documents.
-This markdown documentation, along with the provided images from the `/images` directory on GitHub, will guide you through the process of uploading a document, embedding it into the system, and querying it for information.
+The GPT Sequencer use chromaDB vectorstores and embeddings to pose questions directly to uploaded documents.
+Here an example to guide you through the process of uploading a document, embedding it into the system, and querying it for information.

 ### Step-by-Step Guide